 Limit visits with family members, especially young children.
 While family members can help run errands, your older loved one should always keep about 6 feet away from them.
 Have visitors leave food or grocery items at the door rather than entering the home.
 Avoid inviting young children into the home because it is difficult for them to understand the importance of social distancing.

-Ensure that your loved one has a 1-month supply of medications and a 2-week supply of food to avoid frequent shopping trips and limit their potential exposure to the virus.
+Ensure that your loved one has a 1-month supply of medications and a 2-week supply of food, if possible, to avoid frequent shopping trips and limit their potential exposure to the virus.

 A 1-month supply of prescription medication includes over-the-counter medications like cough suppressants and fever reducing drugs.
 Ask their pharmacy if prescriptions can be delivered to their home, or if you can pick up their medicines using a drive thru.
 Order medication refills for them as you normally would.
 Consider having on hand a thermometer and supplies of distilled water for CPAP machines if needed.

 A 2-week supply of food also includes water, household cleaning and disinfection supplies, bar or liquid soap, paper products, personal hygiene items, and medical supplies or equipment.
 Contact their local grocery stores to see if they offer online ordering with options for contact-free home delivery or curbside pick-up.

 Beware of scams.
 Unfortunately, scammers are taking advantage of people’s fears and the Federal Trade Commission has tips to help protect you and others.
 There currently are no vaccines, pills, lotions or other prescription or over-the-counter products available to treat or cure COVID-19 online or in stores.
 Beware of “viral videos” suggesting potentially dangerous or toxic home preventatives, such as drinking excessive amounts of water or mouthwash.